Are you curious about soil carbon agronomy and science, and Australia’s new carbon economy?

 SoilCQuest presents Carbon Calling

-We measure and validate these farming systems and practices through the three lenses of economic viability, soil carbon science and adoptability.
+We measure and validate these systems and practices through the three lenses of:

-The SoilCQuest team work closely on the ground with landholders, understanding the day-to-day farm culture, the drivers and barriers to innovation.
+Our team works on the ground with landholders, understanding farm culture and the drivers and barriers to innovation.

 Agriculture can be a Gigaton carbon drawdown industry